The Procrastinator’s Guide to Hitting Your NaNoWriMo Word Count on the Last Day

 - Those comments you made on other people’s NaNoWriMo posts “WoW GoOd FoR yOu” as they hit their target numbers instead of getting your own word count up

-- Any comments on social media of any kind, and given the election three-ring circus we just lived through, your comment- uh, we mean word- count is likely higher than usual
+- Any comments on social media of any kind, and given the polarizing times we live in, your comment- uh, we mean word- count is likely higher than usual

 - Your To-Do list which you keep in the Notes app.
 (Feel free to double dip and count tasks that carried over from the day before.)

-- Listing your kids’ allergies and special dietary requirements on a field trip medical form x how many kids you have (you may have to refer to last year’s forms seeing as outings are cancelled due to you-know-what)
+- Listing your kids’ allergies and special dietary requirements on a field trip medical form x how many kids you have.

 - The Amazon reviews you left for aggressive third-party sellers who insist that you tell the world about how the dry-erase board you ordered exceeded your expectations on several levels